fanbyprinciple/d2l-fanbyprinciple/ch4_multilayer_perceptron/readme.md

 - we use adam optimizer - though the only benefit being it is insensitive to initial paramaters.

 - We use K fold cross validation to find the appropriate hyperparameters for the model.
 We create a function that returns ith fold of K fold validation.
 It is done by slicing out ith of test data and using it as validation.

+here we create a single function that returns the ith slice of a K fold iteration that is it returns the ith slice while returning rest as training data.